vital-information-resource-under-siege/Hidden/README.md

 ![meme 2](https://github.com/vital-information-resource-under-siege/Hidden/blob/main/Images/dbus.jpg)

-So after a long time spent on learning about D-Bus and performing some enumeration as described by the Blog.

-We finally came to this conclusion that attacking the D-Bus is super complicated and it is not as easy as attacking the custom implementation like  I thought it to be.
+After a long time spent on learning about D-Bus and performing some enumeration as described by the Blog.We finally came to this conclusion that attacking the D-Bus is super complicated and it is not as easy as attacking the custom implementation like  I thought it to be.

 ![meme ](https://github.com/vital-information-resource-under-siege/Hidden/blob/main/Images/dbus_vs_me.jpg)

-So this was an idea thought about me and my teammates where our end goal was to make unauthenticated calls to a specific IPC client to perform privileged actions.
+The next idea was to make unauthenticated IPC calls to a specific IPC client to perform privileged actions.

 ![meme ](https://github.com/vital-information-resource-under-siege/Hidden/blob/main/Images/plan.jpg)